richvergo/subtract/Project-Guidelines.md

 ❌ Cross-user agent sharing

-✅ This version removes all the old checklist/month-close references and reframes everything around Agents, Logins, Runs — the real MVP you’re building.
+✅ This version is focused on Agents, Logins, and Runs — the core MVP functionality.